Cam'ron: 2010–present: Mixtapes, EPs and collaborations

 In January 2014, according to Complex Magazine, Cam'ron and A-Trak were to team up for a collaborative EP to be titled Federal Reserve which would be executive-produced by Dame Dash and have featured appearances by Juelz Santana and Jim Jones.
 In May, they put out the first single from the album, titled "Dipsh*ts", featuring commentary from Dame Dash and Juelz Santana on the hook and an accompanying official video.
 On February 11, 2014, Cam'ron along with fashion designer Mark McNairy revealed their "Cape line" during New York fashion week.
 On October 20, 2014, via his Instagram Cam'ron revealed and released his "Ebola mask" stating on the caption "Ebola is no joking matter, so if u have to be safe, be fashionable".
 Cam'ron also has a fashion clothing line titled "Dipset USA" which is branded off his former label Diplomat Records.
 On July 1, 2014, Cam'ron released his 1st of the Month, Vol. 1 EP.
 On August 1, 2014, Cam'ron released his 1st of the Month, Vol. 2 EP, it included the single "So Bad" featuring Nicki Minaj.
 On September 1, 2014, Cam'ron released his 1st of the Month, Vol. 3 EP.
 On October 1, 2014, Cam'ron released his 1st of the Month, Vol. 4 EP.
 On November 1, 2014, Cam'ron released his 1st of the Month, Vol. 5 EP.
 On December 1, 2014, Cam'ron released his 1st of the Month, Vol. 6 EP.
 On December 11, 2014, Cam'ron announced that his next studio album will not be a sequel to his fifth album Killa Season but will be a sequel to his critically acclaimed fourth studio album Purple Haze titled Purple Haze 2; Cam'ron also announced that this would be his final album.
 On December 16, 2014, Cam'ron would release his compilation 1st of the Month: Box Set (Deluxe Edition).

-On January 1, 2015, well known DJ Funkmaster Flex announced via his Instagram that he had spoken to fellow Diplomat members Cam'ron, Jim Jones and Juelz Santana about an upcoming Diplomat's mixtape which included fellow member Freekey Zeekey.
-He also confirmed and stated that he will be hosting the mixtape along with DJ's/Rappers/Producers DJ Khaled, Swizz Beatz and DJ Mustard.
+On January 1, 2015, DJ Funkmaster Flex announced via his Instagram that he had spoken to fellow Diplomats members Cam'ron, Jim Jones and Juelz Santana about an upcoming Diplomats mixtape which included Freekey Zeekey.
+He also stated that he would be hosting the mixtape along with DJ Khaled, Swizz Beatz and DJ Mustard.

-In July 2016, he announced that he will release an album called Killa Pink and he promoted his line of signature the Reebok Flea 2's, and announced that the shoe will be released in combination with the album.
+In July 2016, Cam'ron announced an album called Killa Pink and a signature line of Reebok shoes: the Flea 2.